Double-Blind Peer Review

 - Accept and publish

 The editors share these anonymous reader’s reports wit the manuscript author(s).
 All of this work takes place anonymously behind the scenes, and it is a slow, arduous process.

-Our site will undergo a double blind peer review process via ModNets, an organization that provides a vetting community for digital modernist scholarship.
+Our site has been submitted and approved via a double blind peer review process conducted by ModNets, an organization that provides a vetting community for digital modernist scholarship.
 This process was blind, rather than double-blind, because although the reviewers remained anonymous, our identities were not hidden.

 An Experiment in Public Peer Review

-Even as we undergo a traditional process of double-blind peer review, we are simultaneously conducting an experiment in a public peer review.
-We hope this approach will make peer review more open, collaborative, efficient, and even enjoyable.
-We’re using Hypothes.is—a free, web-annotating tool—to enable users to comment on our site.
+Even as we submitted our site for a traditional process of double-blind peer review, we simultaneously conducted an experiment in a public peer review.
+We hoped this approach would make peer review more open, collaborative, efficient, and even enjoyable.
+In Spring 2019, we used Hypothes.is—a free, web-annotating tool—to enable users to comment on our site.
 This powerful tool provided an easy to use method for making the peer review process public, and we recommend it highly.
 The Hypothesis team is also extraordinarily knowledgeable, helpful, and responsive, and worked with us to set up the tool and tailor it to our needs.